complexbear/terraform-provider-opencga/docs/resources/project.md

 ### Optional

-- `checkDescription` (Boolean) If true the description content will be checked against the state
+- `check_description` (Boolean) If true the description content will be checked against the state

 ### Read-Only